MusicalNinjaDad/warhammer/Act4_Clear_Skaven_from_Marienburg/Episode1_Northern_Bretonnia/Session2.md

 ### Les Ombres de la Rose (The Shadows of the Rose)

+#### Link to Madame de la Beaucourt & Marcel?

+Her daughter's shoe has a prominent flower on it - just like their symbol

 #### Positioning in Society

 - Operates under the guise of a merchant's cooperative and message delivery service